Code of Conduct

 - Smoking in any building and/or around any of the facilities

 - Deliberate littering of the facility and/or the surrounds

 - Hawking and/or providing goods and/or services within the facility or its surrounds without the prior written consent of the Manager.
 Note: This includes personal training and coaching activities.
-Some facilities offer licence agreements to qualified individuals wishing to provide these services.

 - Photographing or filming any other person without prior consent